Commands

 • accelerator - a comma-separated list of tape-sampling loop accelerators to use (see Accelerators)

-• cmio - enable simulation of memory contention and I/O contention delays (1), or disable it (0); this is disabled by default to improve performance, but some loaders may require it
+• cmio - enable simulation of memory contention and I/O contention delays (1), or disable it (0); this is disabled by default to improve performance, but some loaders may require it; when this is enabled, all acceleration is disabled

-• fast-load - enable fast loading (1, the default), or disable it (0); fast loading significantly reduces the load time for many tapes, but can also cause some loaders to fail
+• fast-load - enable fast loading whenever the ROM loader is called (1, the default), or disable it (0); fast loading (also known as “flash loading”) significantly reduces the load time for many tapes, but can also cause some loaders to fail

 • finish-tape - run the tape to the end before stopping the simulation at the address specified by the --start option (1), or stop the simulation as soon as that address is reached, regardless of whether the tape has finished (0, the default)